Venturing onto the KTM website www.ktm.com there is a small button in the Accessories section called ‘PowerWear’.

 – Rattle ring for small children (which crackles and rustles)

 And not to be forgotten, a new version of the popular rubber duck.
 The previous duck wore an offroad helmet and squeaked when pressed.
-The new “Race Duck Street” rubber duck wears an on-road helmet, floats steadier thanks to a lower centre of gravity and is equipped all-round with protectors in the style of Alpinestars leathers for tough bathtub use.
+The new “Race Duck Street” rubber duck wears a street helmet, floats steadier thanks to a lower centre of gravity and is equipped all-round with protectors in the style of Alpinestars leathers for tough bathtub use.
 Even the aero hump behind the helmet has been thought of.
 Latest media test results are expected any day soon.

 The opposite happened to the helmet piggy bank (aka Cash Helmet).
 The ceramic component has been relaunched this year in an offroad design (formerly street).
 Well worth knowing: Since KTM enjoys a high level of support in general, the piggy bank is also a very popular present for riders of other motorcycle brands.